harness/developer-hub/docs/continuous-delivery/cd-execution/cd-general-steps/run-jenkins-jobs-in-cd-pipelines.md

 You can reference this Job information in subsequent steps in your pipeline or in another pipeline.

-To reference the Job information in another pipeline, use the full pipeline path to the build information.
+To reference the Job information in another stage in this pipeline, use the full pipeline path to the build information.
 For example, `<+pipeline.stages.[stage_Id].spec.execution.steps.[step_Id].build.executionStatus>`.

 ## Review: Multibranch Pipeline Support